zhanymkanov/fastapi-best-practices/README.md

 ```
 ### 5. Decouple & Reuse dependencies.
 Dependency calls are cached.
-Dependencies can be reused multiple times, and they won't be recalculated - FastAPI caches their result by default,
+Dependencies can be reused multiple times, and they won't be recalculated - FastAPI caches dependency's result within a request's scope by default,
 i.e. if we have a dependency that calls service `get_post_by_id`, we won't be visiting DB each time we call this dependency - only the first function call.

-Knowing this, we can easily decouple dependencies onto multiple smaller functions that operate on a smaller scope and are easier to reuse in other routes.
+Knowing this, we can easily decouple dependencies onto multiple smaller functions that operate on a smaller domain and are easier to reuse in other routes.
 For example, in the code below we are using `parse_jwt_data` three times:
 1. `valid_owned_post`
 2. `valid_active_creator`